 Desirable requirements:

-- Be well organised with very good attention to detail.
+- Be very well organised with good attention to detail.

 - Be comfortable working to strict deadlines on multiple tasks and projects as part of a team.